 Description

 The question how to efficiently assign patients to the optimal treatments, lies at the heart of much medical research.
 In psychiatry, approaches fall on opposite ends of a decision-making continuum from clinician-led to patient-led (Kon, 2010): On one end, ‘precision psychiatry’ has been seeking aetiological factors to create better algorithms for assigning patients to treatments - While precision psychiatry sets its scope from physiology to demography (Fernandes et al., 2017), it seems intended largely without consideration of what a particular patient ‘wants’ or ‘prefers’.
 On the other side, a canopy of tools has been developed to measure and accommodate patients’ preferences (Swift et al., 2018), but such approaches have remained largely agnostic to symptomatology and aetiology.
-However, in mood disorders, preference and symptom are intricately interwoven (Sheppes et al., 2015; Vanderlind et al., 2021) - thus, for many patients, true precision psychiatry will happens right in between.
+However, in mood disorders, preference and symptom are intricately interwoven (Sheppes et al., 2015; Vanderlind et al., 2021) - thus, for many patients, true precision psychiatry will happen right in between.
 But, to find out, we need the right tools: The goal of this study is to contribute towards bridging the gap between aetiology and preference by validating a new tool which assesses patients’ preference for symptom change - that is, to identify which symptoms they would like to see changed most urgently.

 In meta-analysis, accommodation of patient preference improves psychotherapeutic outcomes (d = 0.29; Swift et al., 2018).
 However, so far preference research has remained largely separate from the precision-psychiatric paradigm.
 In line with Swift et al. (2018), preferences have often been defined as ‘the specific conditions and activities that clients want in their treatment experience”, which may include preferences for specific treatment modalities and attributes (e.g., Lokkerbol et al., 2018; Sandell et al., 2011), or activities during treatment (Cooper et al., 2020; Cooper & Norcross, 2016).
 In this vein, preference is largely considered an individual difference without clear aetiological origins or implications - thus, preference may seem relevant to day-to-day decision-making, but not to a precision-psychiatry framework.